 • Zero NOx, Zero CO2

-• Variable steam and variable back pressure
+• Variable Steam and variable back pressure

-Modern Steam Generators offer instant high-quality superheated steam that can overcome backpressure.
+Modern Steam Generators offer instant high-quality superheated Steam that can overcome backpressure.
 They also offer variable steam rates.

 Request OAB and VHGA Information

-What is superheated steam?
+What is superheated Steam?
 Steam can be saturated or superheated.
-When at the boiling temperature (which depends on the pressure), the type of steam is called saturated steam.
-Saturated steam is often a mixture of water and gas.
-When above the boiling temperature, it is called superheated steam, especially when water droplets are no longer present (i.e., dry or high-quality steam).
-At sea level and one-atmosphere pressure (101KPa, 1 bar), steam boils at ~100°C (~212°F), the saturated steam temperature for this pressure.
-At 1-bar, above this ~100°C temperature.
-The steam is superheated above the corresponding boiling point at a lower or higher pressure than 1 bar.
-Steam generators make superheated steam.
-Modern steam generators use sophisticated electric and computer controls, making them versatile for different applications from chemical reactions, dry cleaning, and antimicrobial use to dry ores and wet materials, including food drying, efficiently.
-Modern steam generators offer significant benefits in downstream efficiencies and dryness.
+When at the boiling temperature (which depends on the pressure), the type of Steam is called saturated st am.
+Saturated Steam is often a mixture of water and gas.
+When above the boiling temperature, it is called superheated Steam, especially when water droplets are no longer present (i.e., dry or high-quality Steam).
+At sea level and one-atmosphere pressure (101KPa, 1 bar), Steam boils at ~100°C (~212°F) at 1-atmosphere pressure at sea level, and the saturated steam temperature for this press at 1-bar, ~100°C temperature.
+The boiling point changes with pressure and with geographical location.
+The Steam gas can be superheated (called steam gas).
+Steam generators make superheated Steam-gas.
+Unlike what is required for boilers, the steam-gas temperature is unrelated to the pressure.
+Steam at any temperature and any unrelated pressure to Tsat can thus be requested from a steam generator.

 Take me to the Airtorch® Models Page Take me to the Steam Generator Models Page.